SumoLogic/sumologic-cloudfoundry-nozzle/README.md

 ##### Step 1 - Install the tile-generator python package
-* Follow the Official Pivotal Instructions: http://docs.pivotal.io/tiledev/tile-generator.html#how-to (only until half of the _step 3_, DON'T DO 'tile init', only cd into the 'cloudfoundry-sumologic-nozzle' folder)
+* Follow the Official Pivotal Instructions: http://docs.pivotal.io/tiledev/tile-generator.html#how-to (only until half of the _step 3_, DON'T DO 'tile init', only cd into the 'sumologic-cloudfoundry-nozzle' folder)

 ##### Step 2 - Check the tile file